tparesi/Health-Hunt/README.md

 [Details][phase-four]

-### Phase 5: Fancy Edit and Creation of Collections and Comments (~1 day)
+### Phase 5: Fancy Edit and Creation of Collections (~1 day)
-I plan to use third-party libraries to add functionality to the 'CollectionForm' and `CommentForm` views in this phase.
-First I'll need to add a Markdown editor to the `CommentForm`.
-Then, I plan to integrate Filepicker for file uploads so users can add images to collections.
+I plan to integrate Filepicker for file uploads so users can add images to collections.
+I will also add modals for all the form views.

 [Details][phase-five]

 ### Phase 6: Prettify the app (~1.5 days)
-Afte the app is fully functional, I will work to implement additional JS, HTML, and CSS to increase the UI/UX features of the app.
+After the app is fully functional, I will work to implement additional JS, HTML, and CSS to increase the UI/UX features of the app.

 ### Bonus Features (TBD)
 - [ ] Pagination/infinite scroll
 - [ ] Multiple sessions/session management
 - [ ] Log In API (Twitter/Facebook/Google)
-- [ ] User avatars
 - [ ] Product Search
-- [ ] Typeahead search bar
+- [ ] User crop photo

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md